 - Baseline tests: Biochemical profile, complete blood count, and urinalysis which cannot diagnose feline herpesvirus but can provide information on the overall health of the cat.

 The goal of treatment is to give supportive care, manage symptoms and try to shorten the duration of the outbreak.

 In addition to medical therapy, supportive care is critical for cats with herpes.
-Loss of appetite (anorexia) and dehydration are common and impact on the cat’s ability to fight the virus.
+Loss of appetite (anorexia) and dehydration are common and impact the cat’s ability to fight the virus.